qpr-verify/qpr-verify/README.md

 	username: qpr
 	password: there is no password (if you need one for example for an easier sudo setup: enter in terminal: passwd, otherwise try password:qprverify)

-2) For Ubuntu 18, we provide the binary files together with libariy files for llvm and other dependencies.
+2) For Ubuntu 18, we provide the binary files together with libariy files for llvm and other dependencies (will soon be pushed).
 If you clone these files onto your system and add then to your PATH and LD_LIBRARY_PATH variable you can run QPR Verify on your linux maschine.
 The viewer for verification results is provided in the folder qpr-report-with-angular-4.
 Examples for the variables:

  	PATH=$YOUR-PATH-TO-QPR/QPR-Verify/install/reldeb-gcc/lib/:$PATH